-Objective and Lead Performance Indicator 2000/01 2001/02 (Apri I - December) 2002/03 performance target performance target 7.
-To improve child protection procedures following recommendations from HMIC and Ministerial Inquiries (Assistant Commissioner, Specialist Operations) Implementation of the action plan following the outcome of the Climbie Inquiry n/a n/a n/a Implementation of action plan 8.
-To improve the investigation of racist incidents and racist crimes (Deputy Commissioner) The judicial disposal rate for racist crime 16.8% 17% 16.2% 18% 9.
-To improve the investigation of homophobic crimes (Deputy Commissioner) The judicial disposal rate for homophobic crime 11.2% 13% 14.6% 16% 10.To improve the investigation of domestic violence (Deputy Commissioner) The judicial disposal rate for domestic violence 13.7% 14% 14% 16% 11.
-To improve victim care and investigation in cases of rape (Assistant Commissioner, Territorial Policing) The judicial disposal rate for rape 18.6% 25% 20.6% 25% performance from April - November 2001
+Objective and Lead Performance Indicator 2000/01 2001/02 (April - December) 2002/03 performance target performance target 7.
+To improve child protection procedures following recommendations from HMIC and Ministerial Inquiries (Assistant Commissioner Specialist Operations) Implementation of the action plan following the outcome of the Climbie Inquiry n/a n/a n/a Awaits outcome of Climbie Inquiry 8.
+To improve victim satisfaction with investigation of racist incidents and racist crimes (Deputy Commissioner) The judicial disposal rate for racist crime 16.8% 17% 16.2% 18% The percentage of victims satisfied with their treatment by police.
+9. To improve the investigation of homophobic crimes (Deputy Commissioner) The judicial disposal rate for homophobic crime 11.2% 13% 14.6% 16% 10.To improve the investigation of domestic violence (Deputy Commissioner) The judicial disposal rate for domestic violence 13.7% 14% 14% 16% 11.
+To improve victim care and investigation in cases of rape (Assistant Commissioner Territorial Policing) The judicial disposal rate for rape 18.6% 25% 20.6% 25% performance from April - November 2001